Gorman Bechard: Unwound

 Unwound, written under the pseudonym Jonathan Baine, and published by Onyx in 2007.
+It tells the story of an author slowly losing his mind, or is he, as he believes one of his most famous characters has come to life and is stalking him.

+Let it Be

+Let it Be, written in 2018, and published to Bechard's substack in April 2025.
+In the introduction to the novel, he wrote: "Let it Be is a novel inspired by the classic Replacements record of the same name."
+The book tells the story of a female documentary filmmaker living in New Haven trying to figure out her life, loves, career, and discreetly placed tattoos.

+Snow Blind

+Snow Blind is a novel written in 1994/1995, right after Bechard's second book Balls, which ended up being published by Penguin Plume.
+"Snow Blind did not have the same luck as Balls," Bechard wrote.
+"It was a thriller with a female lead."
+The world wasn't ready for it and it lay "dormant in a computer folder for decades."
+Beginning on July 27, 2025, Snow Blind was being serialized on substack.

-Recent Narrative Films
+Recent narrative films

 The Kiss

 In 2002, Bechard returned to filmmaking with The Kiss, starring Terence Stamp and Eliza Dushku.
 But once again the process made him question whether directing was a career path he wanted to travel.

 You Are Alone

 In 2005, Bechard decided to take one last stab at filmmaking.
 He would do a micro-budget film where all the control was in his hands.
 The film, You Are Alone, a dark drama exploring how far some people will go to feel less alone, went on to play numerous film festivals and win many "best-of" awards before being released on DVD.
 In Letterboxd, Keith Dwyer wrote, "You Are Alone has one of the best scripts that I've ever come across.
 It's dialogue is so visceral and really grabbed at my insides.
 It's a conversation that spans an hour and a half, and is an analytical look at how we deal with the parts of ourselves that we are disgusted by or fear to confront.
 There are flashback sequences that are interspersed within the main conversation sequences to provide context for the characters and they play out just like that of memory with how simply yet effectively they're edited.
 It's hard to say whether it will pack the same punch for everyone as it did for me, but it's floored me."
+You Are Alone was re-issued on a deluxe Blu-ray edition by Saturn's Core Video and Vinegar Syndrome in May 2025.